140 Commonwealth Avenue Chestnut Hill, MA 02467-3810

 Publication Date: 2005-04-07

-More than 4,000 articles cover prominent individuals, events, trends, places, political movements, art forms, business and trade, religion, ethnic groups, organizations and countries on both sides of the Atlantic Details in Holmes
+More than 4,000 articles cover prominent individuals, events, trends, places, political movements, art forms, business and trade, religion, ethnic groups, organizations and countries on both sides of the Atlantic Details in the Catalog

 A Companion to African American History is a collection of original and authoritative essays arranged thematically and topically, covering a wide range of subjects from the seventeenth century to the present day.
 Includes discussions of globalization, region, migration, gender, class and social forces that make up the broad cultural fabric of African American history